 - Pupils, staff and parents understand how our school will support pupils with medical conditions - Pupils with medical conditions are properly supported to allow them to access the same education as other pupils, including school trips and sporting activities

-The named person (Medical Needs Lead) responsible for children with medical conditions at Westdale Junior School is Sarah James.
+The named persons (Medical Needs Lead) responsible for children with medical conditions at The Suthers School is Mr. S Buckberry and the deputy is Miss.
+K Bentley.